Ahousaht Residential School Timeline

 In November, 32 children were confined to bed with flu and tonsillitis.

-Twenty former Alberni IRS students are on the roll and ten or 12 more will start
+Twenty former Alberni Residential School children are on the roll and ten or 12 more will start

 The manual training instructor leaves and no replacement is found.